-Lighted buoys may be extinguished or sound signals may not function as the result of natural causes, collisions, or other accidents.
+Lighted buoys may be extinguished, or sound signals may not function as the result of natural causes, collisions, or other accidents.
 Mariners should not rely solely upon the position or operation of floating ATON, but shall use all means available to accurately fix the ship's position.
 Give buoys an appropriate berth when passing as a vessel attempting to pass close aboard risks collision with a yawing buoy or with the obstruction the buoy may be marking.

-4. Reporting Aids to Navigation Discrepancies
+D. Reporting Aids to Navigation Discrepancies

-Mariners should notify the Coast Guard Sector Columbia River Command Center immediately of any observed ATON defects or discrepancies via VHF-FM channel 16, orby phone at 503-861-6211 or (503) 861-6212.
-Your timely report could prevent a marinecasualty.
+Mariners should notify the Coast Guard Sector Columbia River Command Center immediately of any observed ATON defects or discrepancies via VHF-FM channel 16, or by phone at (833) 769-8724.
+Your timely report could prevent a marine casualty.